The numerical equivalence relation for height functions and ampleness and nefness criteria for divisors: Introduction

-Due to Theorem~\ref{ker}, the linear equivalence relation for divisor is not enough to determine unique height function; we say two real valued function is equivalent if their difference is bounded.
-Let $\Ht(V\bigl(\overline{k}\bigr))$ be the group of the equivalence class of Weil height function.
-Then $h_D, h_E \in \Ht(V\bigl(\overline{k}\bigr))$ are equivalent though give divisor $D$ is not linearly equivalent to $E$.
-Thus, we need new equivalence relation for height functions.
-We will define a new equivalence relation between height functions, the numerical equivalence; we say $h_D$ and $h_E$ are numerically equivalent if corresponding divisors $D$ and $E$ are numerically equivalent.
-It will provide another description of the N\'{e}ron-Serevi group $N^1(V)$; $N^1(V)$ is isomorphic to the group of the numerical equivalence class of Weil height functions on $V\bigl(\overline{k}\bigr)$.

-Such fact allows us to describe the geometric property with arithmetic information; We will make criteria for the ampleness and the numerical effectiveness of divisors on $V$ with arithmetic information. \begin{thm} Let $V$ be a projective variety defined over some number field $k$ and let $E$ and $D$ be divisors on $V$.
-Suppose that $D$ is ample.
-Then, define \emph{the fraction limit of $h_E$ with respect to $h_D$} to be
+Let $V$ be a projective variety and let $E$ be a divisor on $V$.
+In this paper, we determine geometric properties of a divisor $E$ using a Weil height function $h_E$ associated with $E$. \begin{thmA} Let $V$ be a projective variety defined over a number field $k$, let $U$ be a subset of $V$ and let $E,D$ be divisors on $V$ with $D$ ample.
+We define \emph{the fractional limit of $h_E$ with respect to $h_D$ on $U$} to be

-\begin{enumerate} \item $E$ is ample if and only if $\Flim_D(E,V) >0.$ \item $E$ is numerically effective if and only if $\Flim_D(E,V) \geq 0.$ \item $E$ is pseudo-effective if $\Flim_D(E,U) \geq 0$ for some dense open set $U \subset V$. \item $E$ is effective only if $\Flim_D(E,U) \geq 0$ for some dense open set $U \subset V$. \item Suppose that $V$ allows the weak Zariski decomposition.
-Then, $E$ is pseudo-effective if only if $\Flim_D(E,U) \geq 0$ for some dense open set $U \subset V$. \end{enumerate} \end{thm} (The weak Zariski decomposition means that all pseudo-effective divisor will be sum of an effective divisor and a numerically effective divisor.)
-This result will be an evidence which shows that the arithmetic properties will determine the geometric properties.
+The fractional limit satisfies the following properties: \begin{enumerate} \item $E$ is ample if and only if $\Flim_D(E,V) >0.$ \item $E$ is numerically effective if and only if $\Flim_D(E,V) \geq 0.$ \item $E$ is effective only if $\Flim_D(E,U) \geq 0$ for some dense open set $U \subset V$. \item $E$ is pseudo-effective only if $\Flim_D(E,U) \geq 0$ for some $U$ which is an infinite intersection of open subsets of $V$. \item $E$ is pseudo-effective if $\Flim_D(E,U) \geq 0$ for some dense open set $U \subset V$. \item Suppose that any pseudo-effective divisor on $V$ is linearly equivalent to a sum of an effective divisor and a numerically effective divisor.
+Then, $E$ is pseudo-effective if only if $\Flim_D(E,U) \geq 0$ for some dense open set $U \subset V$. \end{enumerate} \end{thmA} Note that a pseudo-effective divisor is a limit of a sequence of effective divisors.
+(See Definition~\ref{pse}.)

+A fundamental tenet of diophantine geometry is that the geometric properties of an algebraic variety should determine its basic arithmetic properties.
+We can see a good example in Weil's work: Weil \cite{W} introduced one of the main ingredients of diophantine geometry, the Weil height machine.
+It is a group homomorphism between the Picard group of a projective variety $V$ defined over a number field $k$ and the group of equivalence classes of real valued functions on $V\bigl(\overline{k}\bigr)$,

+sending $E$ to a Weil height function $h_E$ associated with a divisor $E$ on $V$.
+(See Definition~2.7 for the equivalence relation of real valued functions.)
+It is known that

+Conversely, it is also possible to extract geometric information about $E$ from arithmetic properties of $h_E$.
+For example, let $C$ be a projective curve and let $E_C$, $D_C$ be divisors on $C$ with $\deg (D_C) \geq 1$.
+Then, it is known that

+(See \cite[Theorem~B.3.5]{SH}.)
+Thus, $E_C$ is ample (respectively numerically effective) if the above limit is positive (respectively nonnegative).